Alexander-Shum/Alexander-Shum/README.md

 </div>

 A passionate java backend developer🚀 having an experience of building android and desktop applications.
 Also have experience python development.
+---
+### :man_technologist: About Me :
+I am Java Developer from Russia.
+- :telescope: I'm trying to find a job as a Java developer.

+- :books: Computer science student.

+- :zap: In my free time, I solve problems on LeetCode and read books.